 Seeing the top sights of Los Angeles in a single day requires an early start and a bit of stamina, but it's quite doable.
 This "greatest hits" itinerary begins with L.A.'s sine qua non attraction, Hollywood.
-After lunch, you'll cruise along Sunset Boulevard to the beach and spend a few hours on foot touring the Santa Monica Pier and Venice Beach.
-You'll conclude your, like, most excellent day with a live performance under the stars at the legendary Hollywood Bowl.
+After lunch, you'll cruise along Sunset Boulevard west to the beach and spend a few hours on foot touring the Santa Monica Pier and Venice Beach.
+In warm months, you'll conclude your, like, most excellent day with a live performance under the stars at the legendary Hollywood Bowl.
 Start: Corner of Gower Street and Hollywood Boulevard, and walk west.

 1. Hollywood Walk of Fame

-Forget the culture/museum stuff -- it's time to see for yourself all those famous Hollywood sites you've watched on TV since you were a toddler.
+Forget the culture/museum stuff—it's time to see for yourself all those famous Hollywood sites you've watched on TV since you were a toddler.
 Start the day by spending the morning on Hollywood Boulevard, following the path of bronze-and-marble stars along the Walk of Fame.
 Since 1960 more than 2,400 celebrities have been honored along the world's most famous sidewalk, but you'll need an old-timer to explain who a lot of the now-long-dead entertainers were.
-For a few bucks, you can buy a map that lists every star; better yet, log on to www.hollywoodchamber.net and "Find Your Favorite Star" (when in doubt, keeping clicking if it doesn't come up right away -- the search method isn't always intuitive.
-Sigh.).
+For a few bucks, you can buy a map that lists every star; better yet, log on to www.walkoffame.com/starfinder.
+There's also a free Official Hollywood Walk of Fame smartphone app.

 2. Grauman's Chinese Theatre